 2. Go to a character breakfast

 The character breakfasts are a great way to see many of your little one’s favorite Disney characters all in one spot without the hassle of waiting in lines.
 The characters make the rounds and visit each table individually while you enjoy your meal and there are also mini dance parties where kids can dance with the characters.
-We went to the breakfast at Disney’s Paradise Pier Hotel, because it’s the only breakfast where Mickey is guaranteed to show up and it didn’t disappoint.
+We went to the breakfast at Disney’s Paradise Pier Hotel and it didn’t disappoint.

 3. Pick up a daily schedule